Phaide/Secure-Chat-App/README.md

 I am no cybersecurity expert.
 This project is more of a fun project for me to learn and explore rather than a production-ready solution.

 If you wish to contribute, please fork this repo and/or send pull requests.
 Thank you :)

+## Usage

+There is two modes of usage : client and server (api).
+Please read the corresponding READMEs to learn more.